 Security of processing

-We will process personal data securely, apply and maintain appropriate technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.
+The security of your personal data is important to us.
+We will process personal data securely, apply and maintain appropriate and generally accepted standards of technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.
 Questions about the security of personal data, can be directed to the DPO, Lise Roulund, e-mail: [email protected]

-Customers have the right to access, rectify or request erasure or restriction of processing of any information we have collected, at any time.
-To help us keep personal data updated, we advise users to inform us of any changes or discrepancies.
-To view and/or edit personal data, or receive information on how long AirHelp intends to retain personal data or other questions related to the access of personal data, or if you would like to request that we provide you with information about whether we hold, or process on behalf of a third party, any of your personal information, please contact the DPO, Lise Roulund, e-mail: [email protected]
+You have the right to request access to and rectification or erasure of personal data, or restriction of processing, or to object to processing as well as the right of data portability, at any time.
+To help us keep personal data updated, we advise you to inform us of any changes or discrepancies.
+To view and/or edit personal data, or receive information on how long we intend to retain personal data or other questions related to the access of personal data, or if you would like to request that we provide you with information about whether we hold, or process on behalf of a third party, any of your personal data, please contact the DPO, Lise Roulund, e-mail: [email protected] We will respond to your request within a reasonable timeframe.

 Applying for a job

 For job applications we use a third party recruitment tool for management purposes.
 When applying for a job position at AirHelp personal data will be processed and controlled by AirHelp.
 Applications shall not be stored for longer than necessary or shared with any third parties.
-If applicants wish to access, rectify, or erase personal data, please contact the DPO, Lise Roulund, e-mail: [email protected]
+If you wish to access, rectify, or erase personal data, restriction of processing, or to object to processing as well as use the right of data portability, please contact the DPO, Lise Roulund, e-mail: [email protected]

-AirHelp is upon consent allowed to send the customers marketing e-mails.
+Upon consent we are allowed to send marketing e-mails.
 This specific form of consent must be freely given, specific informed and unambiguous.
-These requirements are fulfilled when customers have opted-in to receive marketing e-mails (actively agreed).
+These requirements are fulfilled when you opt-in to receive marketing e-mails (actively agreed).

-Customers will always have the right to object, on request and free of charge, to the processing of personal data relating to the customer for purposes of direct marketing activities without having to provide specific justifications.
-A customer can do so by using the “Unsubscribe” link found in emails received from us or by contacting us at [email protected].
-Once a customer has objected, the personal data of that customer will no longer be processed for direct marketing.
+You will always have the right to object, on request and free of charge, to the processing of your personal data relating for purposes of direct marketing activities without having to provide specific justifications.
+You can do so by using the “Unsubscribe” link found in emails received from us or by contacting us at [email protected].
+If you object, your personal data will no longer be processed for direct marketing.

-The marketing e-mails contain information which we believe may be of interest to our customers such as the latest news on our products and services.
+The marketing e-mails contain information which we believe may be of interest, such as the latest news on our products and services.

-AirHelp is responsible for and will at any given time be able to demonstrate compliance with the GDPR as well as our principles set out herein.
-AirHelp shall maintain records of processing activities under its responsibility containing the information required by the GDPR and where applicable make the records available to the supervisory authority on request.
+We are responsible for and will at any given time be able to demonstrate compliance with the GDPR as well as our principles set out in this Privacy Statement.
+We shall maintain records of processing activities under our responsibility containing the information required by the GDPR and where applicable make the records available to the supervisory authority on request.

-The privacy statement is under the responsibility of the Legal team at AirHelp.
-Any inquiries concerning this policy can be directed to the DPO, Lise Roulund, e-mail: [email protected]
+Any inquiries concerning this Privacy Statement can be directed to the DPO, Lise Roulund, e-mail: [email protected]

-This policy may be updated from time to time, e.g. due to modifications of relevant legislation or changes to AirHelp’s corporate structure.
-If any material changes are made, customers will be notified by e-mail or by mean of notice on the website prior to the change becoming effective.
-We encourage all our users to periodically review this page for the latest information on our privacy practices.
+This Privacy Statement may be updated from time to time, e.g. due to modifications of relevant legislation or changes to our corporate structure.
+If any material changes are made, you will be notified by e-mail or by means of notice on the website prior to the change becoming effective.
+We encourage you to periodically review this page for the latest information on our privacy practices.

 9B Amtel Building